 Employees need bite-sized data which is easier to remember and reduces digital overload.

 Visual content, such as infographics, videos, and GIFs are remarkably useful to bridge the communication gap in the workplace.
-They break down complex information into digestible formats.
+They break down complex workplace analytics into digestible formats.
 The use of images and icons humanize corporate communication, resulting in better employee engagement.

 In this article, I will provide you a complete guide on how you can use visual communication to improve your HR strategies and processes.